 First posted on 7 Nov 2016.
 Updated on 20 Feb 2017 – Service 119 Debut.

 On Monday, 07 November 2016, Go-Ahead Singapore’s BYD K9 electric bus entered revenue service.
-Deployed on Service 17 to start off its six-month trial, it is Singapore’s first 100% electric bus, with only hybrid-electric and hydrogen fuel cell transit buses being previously trialed locally.
+Deployed on Bus Service 17 to start off its six-month trial, it is Singapore’s first 100% electric bus, with only hybrid-electric and hydrogen fuel cell transit buses being previously trialled locally.

 The six-month trial was initiated by the Land Transport Authority (LTA), which confirmed on 5 August 2016 that a BYD Electric Bus (BYD K9) would be involved in the trial, as reported by local news outlet The Straits Times.
 It said that LTA was working with Shenzhen-based automaker BYD and bus operator Go-Ahead Singapore on a six-month trial to assess the suitability of e-buses for public transport, in a pilot which could see more of such green vehicles being used for mass transport.

 The LTA said that BYD will implement the necessary charging infrastructure at Go-Ahead‘s depot in Loyang to support the e-bus operation.
 The K9 bus requires between 5 and 10 hours to be charged fully, allowing it to run for 250km, but its range could be lower due to the warm climate in Singapore, with additional battery power used up for cooling.

 The e-bus trial is part of the EV test bed led by LTA and the Economic Development Board to trial fleet-based EV operations, a follow-up to the earlier phase which ended three years ago and involved individual corporate users.
 The LTA also added that the bus will operate trips on top of those scheduled, and hence will not cause an adverse impact on service levels.